ibm-cloud-docs/power-iaas/volume-snapshot-clone.md

 The clone operation creates a full copy of the volume.
 You can select multiple volumes and initiate a group clone operation.
 When multiple volumes are selected, the clone operation ensures that a consistent data copy is created.

-The clone operation will continue to copy data from the source disks to target disks in the background.
+The clone operation continues to copy data from the source disks to target disks in the background.
 Depending on the size of the source disks and the amount of data to be copied, the clone operation can take a significant amount of time.<br>

 You cannot modify the source or target disk attributes, such as disk size, while the clone operation is in progress.
 {: note}

-**Best practices**

-- It is recommended that you quiesce all of the applications on the volume that you want to clone.
+**Best practice**: Quiesce all of the applications on the volume that you want to clone.

-**Use case**

-You can perform the clone operation on multiple volumes that are attached to the VM and that are in an available state.
+**Use case**: You can perform the clone operation on multiple volumes that are attached to the VM and that are in an available state.

-**Restrictions and considerations**

-- When the clone operation is performed on an volume that is in-use, the {{site.data.keyword.powerSys_notm}} service creates a consistent group snapshot and re-creates the copy of the cloned volume by using the group snapshot.
+**Restrictions and considerations**: When the clone operation is performed on an volume that is in-use, the {{site.data.keyword.powerSys_notm}} service creates a consistent group snapshot and re-creates the copy of the cloned volume by using the group snapshot.

 **Steps**